JavaScript-Open-Curriculum-Foundation/JS-OSC/00-Docker-Databases/mongo/readme.md

 # Unit Learning Objective
 Students should be to:
-1. Use Docker Compose to learn mongoDB
+1. Use Docker Compose to start and stop mongoDB environment
+2. Use Docker, Terminal & MongoExpress to teach basic mongoDB concepts

 # Todo List
 - [ ] MongoDB Exercises